SBkev/cs140-ex06-zipcode_public/README.md

 ## Exercise: Zipcode (20 Points)

-The objective of this project is to learn how to implement operators for C++ classes and use input and output streams.
+The objective of this project is to learn about constructors: how they're used, and how that are implemented.

 The first thing you will need to do is fork and clone this assignment from GitHub.
 Follow the instructions